 Many of us believe that in order for a workout to be effective that it has to be challenging, intense, and make us sweat.
 But there is another side of fitness that helps you increase strength, prevent injury, and improve your overall wellness.
-I’m referring to restorative exercise, which is quite often an overlooked, but quite necessary aspect of fitness that will take your fitness to the next level – especially if you’re not already doing it.
+I’m referring to restorative yoga and recovery-focused exercises, which is quite often an overlooked, but quite necessary aspect of fitness that will take your fitness to the next level – especially if you’re not already doing it.
 Not to mention, it will make your workouts and your overall fitness endeavors a whole lot more enjoyable.

 In this blog, I cover:

 - Issues of Not Doing Enough Restorative Exercise